DEAN-ngo/elimupi/README.md

 Please visit https://www.dean.ngo/solutions/elimupi/  for more information.

 ## ElimuPi-Connect
-The ElimuPi now supports all the ElimuPi-Connect features as an addon without the need of an extra device.
+The ElimuPi now supports all the ElimuPi-Connect addon features without the need of an separate computing device.

-- Support for Internet connection over the mobile (4G)
-- Provides teachers and students Internet
+- Internet service by using a 4G LTE USB Wifi AP dongle.
 - Remote Support.
 - Educational content updates.